MarsPreserve/Foundation/README.md

 ## Features

+It significantly furthers the accomplishment of one or more charitable or educational purposes within the meaning of Sec.
+170(c)(2)(b) of the Internal Revenue Code and would not have been formed but for the company's relationship to the accomplishment of those charitable or educational purposes.
+It does not have as a significant purpose the production of income or the appreciation of property.
+It does not have as a purpose the accomplishment of one or more political or legislative purposes.

 + Security Space Time Command  (( STC ))
   Example: Security For Issuance Security Position.
     + A )) Standard Security For Worksite